Lower Right Back Pain: Causes and Treatment

 Appendicitis can sometimes cause back pain.
 The pain from an inflamed appendix typically begins near the belly button and then moves to the lower right side of the abdomen.
 It can occasionally also radiate to the right side of the back.

-Surgery is required to prevent potentially life-threatening complications like infection.
+Treatment: Surgery to remove the appendix is required to prevent potentially life-threatening complications like infection.

 Some conditions that only affect females can cause pain in the lower right side of the back.
 These include: